AgentMulder/Connect-4/README.md

 Classic Connect-4 game written entirely in HTML5, CSS and JavaScript, using TypeScript.

-See file index.html for the rationale behind this program.
+See file index.html for the rationale behind this program

+The resulting JavaScript code can be found in file connect4.js

 See http://www.sympad.nl/connect4/ for a working example.